Doctor Who and the Silurians: Production

+Episode One marks the first appearance of the Doctor's car Bessie, a yellow Siva tourer which appeared in several later stories.
+In the previous serial, the Doctor had acquired a taste for vintage cars after driving a stolen vehicle, and was granted his own car by the Brigadier.

 Alternative titles

 This was the only time the name "Doctor Who" was used in the title of a serial on-screen (although Episode 5 of The Chase was titled "The Death of Doctor Who" on-screen and at the end of The Gunfighters, the caption read "Next Week Doctor Who and the Savages").
 Although it was common in production paperwork to prefix "Doctor Who and..." to the story title at the time, the prefix was usually dropped when the director ordered the titles from the captioning department for transmission.
 However, this was not done for this particular story.

 The reasons why this happened are not entirely clear.
 Director Timothy Combe states that he was presented with a story called Doctor Who and the Silurians and that it was always intended that the serial go out with that name.
 However, as Doctor Who historian Andrew Pixley points out, this was Combe's first serial as a full director and there was effectively no producer at this time, as noted above.
 In addition, the rehearsal scripts for the serial simply have The Silurians as the title.
 Pixley theorises that Combe was unaware of the standard production practice and gave the order to the captioning department for the "proper" title, as he believed it to be at the time.

 Whatever the case, production paperwork from this point on stopped the practice of adding the prefix, perhaps as a measure to prevent the "mistake" from happening again.